Learning German via Internet

-At the German Sprachinstitut TREFFPUNKT there is not only German tuition in class in Bamberg, but it is offered also One-to-One online tuition via Skype.
-Before subscribing for a complete program many people learning German choose first the "test modules", including 2 private lessons of German for the price of € 50*.
-For more information please have a look at Germancourses-via-Skype.com.
+At the German Sprachinstitut TREFFPUNKT-ONLINE there is not only German tuition in class in Bamberg, but it is offered also One-to-One online tuition via video chat (Skype, ZOOM, teams, meet ...).
+Before subscribing for a complete package of lessons many people choose first the "test lesson", including 1x45 Minutes of a private German lesson for the price of € 35*.
+For more information please have a look at TrainGerman.com.

-* At TREFFPUNKT you will be taught by experienced, professional German teachers only.
+* At TREFFPUNKT-ONLINE you will be taught by experienced, professional German teachers only.

 In the following we have listed some online learning programs which might be interesting for you: